MotherDoge/MotherDoge/README.md

 - 👀 I’m interested in learning Python
 - 🌱 I’m currently learning it to make work easier
 - 💞️ I’m looking to collaborate on analytics projects using Python
-- 📫 How to reach me - rahul@ctrblaze.com
+- 📫 How to reach me - on LinkedIn!

 <!---
 MotherDoge/MotherDoge is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.